kaw393939/student_python_dev_guide/assignments/01-virtual-env-pip.md

 - **macOS/Linux:** Use `pip install --user package_name` or use a virtual environment
 - **Windows:** Run Command Prompt or PowerShell as administrator

+## What Success Looks Like

+By the end of this assignment, you should have:
+- A working virtual environment
+- A basic calculator project structure with addition and subtraction operations
+- Working tests for these operations
+- A requirements.txt file to manage dependencies
+- Knowledge of how to manage package versions

+## Self-Assessment Questions

+Take a moment to answer these questions to check your understanding:

+1. Why are virtual environments important for Python development?
+2. What is the difference between `pip install package` and `pip install -r requirements.txt`?
+3. How would you specify that your project needs any version of pytest that is at least 7.0.0 but less than 8.0.0?
+4. What happens if two projects on your computer need different versions of the same library?
+5. What are the key differences in virtual environment usage between Windows, macOS, and Linux/WSL2?
+6. How has Python package management evolved over time, and what problems did each evolution solve?

 ## Submission Requirements

 Create a text file named `assignment1_answers.txt` with the following: